abhinavdharmesh/Time-Table-Generator/README.md

 - Only generates timetable for six days and eight periods

-- Could generate uneven period for some days
+- Could generate more than eight periods for some days

 - Periods could repeat more than two times in a day